System Boot

 Signal — every gesture is a frequency

-Signal is what a room reads in the first three seconds.
-The pace of your walk, the way you take a chair, the rate at which you answer a question, the words you refuse to use.
+Signal is what a room reads in the first three seconds: the pace of your walk, the way you take a chair, how fast you answer a question, the words you refuse to use.
 None of it is neutral.
-The REIS practice is to tune each of these until they are undeniable — not loud, undeniable.
+The REIS practice is to tune each until they are undeniable — not loud.
 There is a difference.

 Presence — identity rendered cinematic

-Presence is what happens when strategy and signal stop being separate from you.
-It is no longer something you perform.
+Presence is what happens when strategy and signal stop being separate from you — no longer performed.
 It moves with you and through you.
 People describe it as gravity.
-Technically it is just a system run long enough that it becomes a body.
+Technically it is a system run long enough that it becomes a body.

 Why all three are required

 Strategy without signal is a plan nobody reads.
-Signal without strategy is style with no spine — it photographs well and ages instantly.
+Signal without strategy is style with no spine — photographs well, ages instantly.
 Presence without either is charisma, which is borrowed and runs out.
-The three together compound: strategy gives the signal something to mean, the signal gives the presence something to project, the presence makes the strategy unnecessary to explain.
+Together they compound: strategy gives the signal something to mean, the signal gives the presence something to project, the presence makes the strategy unnecessary to explain.

 How to apply this week